randomCOSMOS/overlordWIKI/README.md

 # overlordWIKI

 This Overlord WIKI is dedicated to, Overlord (オーバーロード) anime series.
 It is based on a Japanese novel written by Maruyama Kugane and illustrated by So-Bin in English.
-WIKI is made by Srijan Thakur of Ved Vyasa DAV Public School, for <a href="http://technika2021.xyz">TECHNIKA Web Designing</a>.

 ## Prerequisite
 1. Node.js should be downloaded.